 - 1. Quality of Argument - Argument is articulated clearly, insightfully, and persuasively. - Argument demonstrates an emerging understanding of concepts and theories related to the teaching of the discipline. - Submission includes at least 3 peer reviewed references. - 2.
-Overall Presentation of Submission - Submission is presented in an organized, clear, and succinct way. - Submission uses an appropriate mode of expression for the argument being made. - · Resources are cited correctly and embedded when relevant.
+Overall Presentation of Submission - Submission is presented in an organized, clear, and succinct way. - Submission uses an appropriate mode of expression for the argument being made. - Resources are cited correctly and embedded when relevant. - 3.
+Engagement with in-class activities/discussions - Student engages constructively with in-class discussions and activities in a way that shows an evolving understanding of science teaching.